gregdasney/docker_helm_k8s_example/ReadMe.md

 #### Amazon S3
-Using an S3 bucket for managing terraform state files would be a good choice if AWS is already integrated with existing infrastructre.
+Using an S3 bucket for managing terraform state files would be a good choice if AWS is already integrated with existing infrastructure.
 It supports locking and encryption.
-It can also support versioning of the state file making it easier to recover from unforseen problems.
+It can also support versioning of the state file making it easier to recover from unforeseen problems.
 It can also flexibly support access control to restrict access to the individual files.

 ### Managing State files for Different Environments.

-If using S3 as the backend two naturl solutions present themselves.
+If using S3 as the backend two natural solutions present themselves.
 #### Separate workspaces per environment.
-This is one of the simpler methods in that you only have to configure terraform once and only have to manage one S3 bucket for the storat of the state files.
+This is one of the simpler methods in that you only have to configure terraform once and only have to manage one S3 bucket for the storage of the state files.
 One of the downsides of this method is that there is a risk of something getting misconfigured and a terraform run in dev accidentally making changes in prod.

 #### Separate S3 bucket and terraform credentials for each environment.
 While the initial investment for getting things set up may take longer since each environment has to be provisioned with its own credentials and S3 bucket the possibility of crossing the environment boundary is very low since the the credentials have no access to resources in other environments.